-A. Design-Build Procurement Method
+3.1 Design-Build Selection Method

-For this Design-Build Project, SCDOT chose a one-step procurement method.
-Since this in an Emergency Procurement, SCDOT invited three qualified Proposers to submit proposals in response to this RFP.
+For this Design-Build Project, SCDOT chose the two-phased selection method.
+Phase 1, which identified a short-list of qualified Proposers, is complete.

+In Phase 2, SCDOT will invite each of the short-listed Proposers to submit their Proposals for completion of the Project.
 After evaluation of the Proposals, SCDOT plans to award and execute a contract with a single Proposer.
-This procurement includes the following steps:
+Phase 2 includes the following steps:

-- 1. SCDOT invites Proposers to respond to the RFP.

-- 2. SCDOT releases RFP for Industry Review.
+- 1. SCDOT releases RFP for Industry Review

-- 3. SCDOT accepts Questions and Clarifications.

-- 4. SCDOT holds pre-bid meeting with the Proposers.
+- 2. SCDOT holds Open-Forum Meeting with Proposers to clarify/revise RFP

-- 5. SCDOT releases Final RFP.
+- 3. SCDOT releases Final RFP

+- 4. SCDOT accepts Non-confidential Questions and conducts Open-Forum Meetings with all Proposers, if necessary

+- 5. SCDOT accepts Confidential Questions and conducts One-on-One Meetings with all Proposers, if necessary

-- 6. Proposers submit Proposals.
+- 6. Proposers submit Proposals

-- 7. SCDOT evaluates Proposals.
+- 7. SCDOT evaluates Proposals

-- 8. SCDOT selects a Contractor.
+- 8. SCDOT selects a Contractor

-These steps will be carried out following the Milestones in Section 9.
+These steps will be carried out following the Milestone Schedule in Section 8.
 The following paragraphs provide information detailing various steps of the process.

-B. RFP for Industry Review
+3.2 RFP for Industry Review